 - a.
 Description This initiative provides funding to enhance technology.
 Currently, the ADC relies on manual, paper-based processes for inmate tracking, cell checks, warehouse, and records management.
-This initiative will modernize ADC operations by implementing technology solutions including an RFID Mobile Command System, warehouse inventory and records management software.
+This initiative will modernize ADC operations by implementing technology solutions, including an RFID Mobile Command System, warehouse inventory, and records management software.
 Ongoing funding after implementation will be funded by the general fund beginning in FY27. - b.
 Service Level Impacts This initiative helps the agency meet statutory and regulatory requirements set by the State of Virginia and the Department of Corrections.
-It also supports the County's Safe & Secure Community Goal by aligning with Objective SS1: Prevent and reduce crime by meeting demands for the service.
-Action Strategies SS1:A Provide appropriate staffing, equipment, and resources to public safety departments to ensure the highest quality of service.
+By replacing manual processes with automated tracking and management systems, it enhances accuracy, accountability, and operational efficiency across multiple ADC functions.